 Cooking Dried Beans:

 Buy dried beans and cook them in your slow cooker .
 It will save you so much money over the course of a year.
 I admit I always have a few cans on hand for last minute recipe ideas, but I also have beans that you can’t buy in cans cooked up and frozen in 1 1/2 cup portions in the freezer.
-Mother Stallard beans, runner beans and more can be made into a quick soup or stew this way.
+Mother Stallard beans, runner beans and others, can be made into a quick soup or stew this way.
 Try my recipe for Beyond Easy Slow Cooker Beans – 1 1/2 Quart Version and see how easy and cheap it is for yourself.
 I buy Rancho Gordo heirloom beans with the money I save.

 Winter Squash Puree:

 It may seem off-season to talk about cooking pumpkin but you may still have a winter squash or two on hand.
-You can slow cook them by just poking a few holes in it and slow cooking it , then let it cool, scoop the seeds and scrape out the good part.
+You can slow cook them by just poking a few holes in it and slow cooking, let it cool, scoop the seeds and scrape out the good part.
 Freeze in 1 1/2 cup portions and you have the same amount that’s in a can or in 1/2 cup portions to drop in your slow cooker oats.
 Step by Step Slow Cooker Pumpkin Purée has the instructions with photos to get you started.

-Don’t forget that you can also “bake” potatoes and sweet potatoes in your slow cooker and they make great meal.
-Just wash, poke holes and cook on low while you are away from work.
+Don’t forget that you can also “bake” potatoes and sweet potatoes in your slow cooker and they make a great meal.
+Just wash, poke holes and cook on low while you are away at work.
 You can even throw a few on top of the batch of chili you are slow cooking to make your meal complete!

 Not Really Refried Beans:

-While you are working on making beans from scratch instead of using cans go ahead and give up the cans of refried beans.
-I have 2 very simple slow cooker recipe that can be doubled or tripled to stock your freezer.
+While you are working on making beans from scratch instead of using cans, go ahead and give up the cans of refried beans.
+I have 2 very simple slow cooker recipes that can be doubled or tripled to stock your freezer.
 The plain refried beans aren’t pretty but are super easy and aren’t even fried.
 You can add even more nutrition by adding in some butternut squash or sweet potato.